Heather Soucy Photography

 I wanted to give you an opportunity to get to know me a little better.

-Growing up, I was always a bit of a dork with two major interests; life and art.
-On one hand, I was fascinated by anatomy & the sciences.
-On the other, innovation, uniqueness, and creativity.
+Growing up, I always had two major interests; life and art.
 Photography was the first way that I was able to combine the two.

 In high school I began picking up the camera too.
 My Dad taught me everything I know about photography.
 With his coaching and being able to learn the basics on his professional gear and editing software, it quickly became my greatest hobby and a special way for us to spend time together.
 We began traveling together and photographing our adventures.

 As undergrad came and went, I continued traveling any chance I got as well as second-shooting with my Dad at some of his high-end weddings and large-scale corporate productions.
 As a fly on the wall, working alongside him and some of the very best in the industry, witnessing masterpieces in the making, it was the ultimate apprenticeship.

 While Photography continued to stay near and dear to my heart, the sciences were a love too strong to deny.
-I chose to apply my Kinesiology degree towards a Master of Science in Nursing at Johns Hopkins University.
+I chose to apply my Kinesiology degree towards a Master of Science in Nursing.
 It was around this time, while barely staying afloat as a grad student, when people around me began to get engaged, pregnant, married, etc.